20 Spooktacular Ideas to Celebrate Halloween at Work

 3. Arrange a murder mystery game

-Have you always wanted to host a murder mystery party?
-Well, now is your chance!
 You can split your employees into different groups and make them compete against each other.
 And if you’re working from a remote setting, don’t fret!
 There are plenty of online murder mystery games that you can participate in virtually.

 4. Make a spooky breakfast

-Themed breakfasts are always exciting; whether you’re getting catering or making a team effort to create delicious treats, this can be an excellent way for your office to spend their morning.
-Each team member can be tasked with making one Halloween-themed recipe, and you can vote on the most creative breakfast item!
+Themed breakfasts are always exciting — whether you’re getting catering or making a team effort to create delicious treats, this can be an excellent way for your office to spend their morning.

 5. Hold a pumpkin-carving contest

-Pumpkin carving can be fun for creative and crafty people; however, some colleagues will be more of a hazard when it comes to a carving contest!
 A good idea would be to split the office into teams and have them pick a pumpkin design they need to do out of a hat.
 Have your employees work together to make the best version in 30 minutes and offer the winning team a prize.

 6. Award the best costume

 Kudos to the workers who get on public transport dressed in bizarre outfits, all for their love of Halloween.
-To encourage employees to wear their costumes to work for the day, host a costume parade and offer prizes for the following categories: best costume, funniest costume, most sophisticated costume, a costume that took the most work to make, scariest costume and most creative costume.
+To encourage employees to wear their costumes to work for the day, host a costume parade and offer prizes for the following categories: best costume, funniest costume, most sophisticated costume, a costume that took the most work to make, scariest costume, and most creative costume.

-Advertise the awards in advance to entice your co-workers.
+Advertise the awards in advance to entice your coworkers.
 Prizes could include a Starbucks gift card, paid lunch or an afternoon off.

 7. Host a horror movie marathon

-What’s more of a treat than taking a few hours away from your desk to watch a movie?
 This doesn’t have to be compulsory, but you can set up a movie screen on a projector, decorate that area with pumpkins and spooky décor, and put on a Halloween classic like Hocus Pocus or The Addams Family.

-Ensure there is plenty of popcorn, sweets and chocolate to go around!
+Don’t forget the popcorn, sweets and chocolate to go around!

 8. Have a potluck lunch

 To get everyone into the Halloween spirit, host a potluck lunch and ask all employees to partake.
-If making your own dish doesn’t go down well, you can opt for pizza and finger food and encourage employees to socialise for an extra-long lunch break.
+If making your own dish doesn’t go down well, you can opt for pizza and finger food and encourage employees to socialize for an extra-long lunch break.

 9. Make festive cocktails